Puerto Rico Oversight, Management, and Economic Stability Act

-Board, known colloquially in Puerto Rico as "la junta," to oversee the debt restructuring.
+Board, known colloquially in Puerto Rico as "la junta" (the board), to oversee the debt restructuring.
 With this protection the then-governor of Puerto Rico, Alejandro García Padilla, suspended payments due on July 1, 2016.
 The FCB's approved fiscal austerity plan for 2017-2026 cut deeply into Puerto Rico's public service budget, including cuts to health care, pensions, and education, in order to repay creditors.
 By May 2017, with $123 billion in debt owed by the Puerto Rican government and its corporations, the FCB requested the "immediate" appointment of a federal judge to resolve the "largest bankruptcy case in the history of the American public bond market."

 In response to legal challenges by creditors trying to reverse the debt recovery actions, the Supreme Court ruled in June 2020 that the Board's appointment, performed by the President only, was consistent with the Appointments Clause.

 The Foraker Act of 1900 prevented the government of Puerto Rico and all of its municipalities from entering into debt in excess of seven percent of the aggregate tax value of its property.